-My work is founded upon hard-edged forms and essentially abstract in nature.
-Nevertheless, these abstractions are deeply informed by landscape and nature.
-As I move through the landscape I feel and explore the concept of spatial relationships and investigate multiple perspectives.
+My work is founded upon hard-edged forms and covers both abstract and figurative execution.
+While the abstractions are deeply informed by the natural landscape, the figurative work’s basis is experience and nostalgia.
+In abstraction I explore the concept of spatial relationships, and how they are affected by the application of line and color while denying the viewer of clear symbolic references.
+The hard edge figuration has a direct objective of narrating a story.
 My work confronts perception by subjecting form, and the practice by which it is painted, to severe limitations.
-The resulting, reductive images both suggest and resist the need for detail and narrative myth by denying the viewer symbolic references.
+The resulting reductive images, both suggest and resist the need for detail.
 The effect is blunt and aesthetically confrontational.
 It negates conventions about form and art-historical references while hinting to a system of order hovering just beyond perception.
 A system loaded with metaphoric content that captures the essence of place, time and emotion.